 |Resin bound permeable paving||Decorative aggregate and a UV stable resin||Small gaps between the aggregate allow water to drain through|

-What are the advantages and disadvantages of each?
+What are the advantages and disadvantages of different permeable paving?

 |Type of permeable paving||Advantages||Disadvantages|

 |Permeable pavers||Readily available, and installed in a similar manner to “normal” pavers||Normal paving techniques often don’t account for water drainage through sub grade, and movement of pavement can occur as a result|

 |Permeable Asphalt, or Open Graded Asphalt||A well established material already used for freeway surfacing||Large minimum quantities apply (30+ cubic metres), no Australian Standard on what sub base to use to avoid movement|